FraniukasSneideris/Online-Retail-Data-Analytics-Project-with-Python-SQL-and-Power-BI/README.md

 This dataset is comprised of **one excel file containing two sheets**: Year 2009-2010 and Year 2010-2011.
 ![image](https://github.com/user-attachments/assets/6a8d4ee4-9a59-4f39-ba62-9b3113f91423)

-As it will be showed below, these two sheets were combined, cleaned and saved using Python.
-Then the cleaned data was manipulated using SQL in Python-script environment.
-And, finally, a Dashboard was built using Power BI with the manipulated data.
+As it will be showed below, **these two sheets were combined, cleaned and saved using Python**.
+Then the **cleaned data was manipulated using SQL** in Python-script environment.
+And, finally, a **Dashboard was built using Power BI** with the manipulated data.

 *Please note*: the raw files were not included in the repository, because they were too heavy to load into GitHub.